 You can attach a flag to the rope and use the pulley to raise it.
 Or attach a sheet and raise it up then stretch it out to form the wall of a fort.
 You can raise a bucket full of water that you’ve punched some holes in, and it’s a sprinkler!
 You can set up a bucket at the bottom of your stairs where as the day goes on things that need to go back upstairs get tucked in it, and then when someone goes upstairs, they haul the bucket up and unload it.

 The classic way to play with a fixed pulley is for one person to be on the ground, and use it to raise things up high to another person.
+(Like raising stuffed animals up to your friends on the slide platform so they can then send them back down the slide to you!)
 You could attached the fixed pulley to a slide platform or a balcony.